angular-experts-io/modern-angular-workshop/exercise-backend/README.md

 ## Explored topics, APIs and syntax

-- Javascript private fields with `#` prefix
+- JavaScript private fields with `#` prefix
 - `inject()` based dependency injection
 - Injectable scoping to a lazy loaded feature (lazy injector) vs root injector
-- Typescript generics for typing of the HttpClient responses
+- TypeScript generics for typing of the HttpClient responses
 - `toSignal` for subscription-less RxJs streams
 - `toObservable` for preventing race conditions when using signals
 - Declarative approach (to loading data in the component)